Joseph Stanislaus Hansom

-Joseph Stanislaus Hansom, FRIBA (1845–1931) was a British architect.
-He was the son and partner of the better known Joseph Aloysius Hansom, inventor of the Hansom cab.
+Joseph Stanislaus Hansom FRIBA (1845–1931) was a British architect.
+He was the son and partner of the better-known Joseph Aloysius Hansom, inventor of the Hansom cab.
 He trained with his father, becoming his partner in 1869, and taking over the family practice fully in 1880.

-In 1881, he inherited the practice of John Crawley (1834–1881).
+In 1881, he inherited the practice of John Aloysius Crawley (1834 –-1881).
 In 1881, he designed Our Lady of Sorrows Church in Bognor Regis and extended St Mary Immaculate Church, Falmouth.

-He was among the founders, in 1904, of the Catholic Record Society, and was so active on its behalf that Cardinal Gasquet described him as "its prime mover and energy."
+He was among the founders, in 1904, of the Catholic Record Society, and was so active on its behalf that the former Archivist of the Holy Roman Church, Cardinal Francis Aidan Gasquet described him as "its prime mover and energy."